 How to Check Engine Oil Level on a Subaru

 In this guide, you will learn how to check the engine oil level on a Subaru and add engine oil if the level is low.

 What you will need

 - Pull the hood release under the dashboard of your Subaru and open the hood.

 - Recheck the engine oil level using the instructions above.
-Add engine oil to bring the level just below the Maximum mark.
+Add engine oil to bring the level between the Min and Max mark.

 Do not allow the level to go above the MAX mark.

 Possible risk of burning due to engine components being hot.